 A urinary tract infection (UTI) is a bacterial infection that affects the urinary system, which includes the bladder, urethra, ureters, and kidneys.

-These painful infections happen when bacteria somehow enter the urinary tract, most typically from the genital area.
+These painful infections happen when bacteria somehow enters the urinary tract, most typically from the genital area.
 This explains why women are more prone to UTIs than men, as the female anatomy makes it easier for these harmful bacteria to sneak in and cause an infection.

-Many experience recurring UTIs throughout their lifetime.
+According to the Urology Care Foundation, UTIs are the second most common type of bodily infection, with at least 10 in 25 women and 3 in 25 men experiencing a UTI at least once in their lifetime.
+And unfortunately, many experience recurring UTIs throughout their lifetime.
 In fact, according to research, approximately 25% to 30% of women who have experienced a urinary tract infection (UTI) will experience a recurrence of the infection within six months.
 Talk about annoying!!

 UTIs most commonly occur in the bladder (cystitis), but not all urinary tract infections are bladder infections.
 UTIs can also occur only in the urethra (urethritis) or in the kidneys (pyelonephritis.)
+Recurring UTI can also be referred to as chronic UTI, persistent UTI, or frequent UTI.

 Each type of UTI generally causes the same symptoms, which can include: